About Health Literacy and Plain Language

 Adults are expected to gather and use health information from media sources as diverse as food and medicine labels to computer print-outs; to understand topics ranging from fat grams to medication instructions; to use high-level reading and analysis skills in locations ranging from the grocery store to the hospital.
 These are not easy demands to meet.

 For the 93 million adults across the country with limited literacy skills, health literacy is an even larger challenge.
+And many of these adults will be eligible to sign up for health insurance for the first time in 2014.
 Research in the past decade has provided evidence that adults with limited literacy skills have:

 less knowledge about and poorer adherence to medication and self-care regimens for certain chronic conditions;